susovanpatra00/AAMS/README.md

-# AFRAS (Automated Face Recognition Attendance System)
+# Automated Attendance Tracker using Facial Recognition

 This is a face recognition based attendance system that can automatically mark attendance by recognizing faces from a camera feed.